xudong7/multi-swe-bench/README.md

 </p>

-We are extremely delighted to release **Multi-SWE-Bench**!
-Multi-SWE-Bench addresses the lack of multilingual benchmarks for evaluating LLMs in real-world code issue resolution.
+We are extremely delighted to release **Multi-SWE-bench**!
+Multi-SWE-bench addresses the lack of multilingual benchmarks for evaluating LLMs in real-world code issue resolution.
 Unlike existing Python-centric benchmarks (e.g., SWE-bench), our framework spans ​7 languages (Java, Go, Rust, TypeScript, JavaScript, C, C++) with ​1,632 high-quality instances, curated from 2,803 candidates by ​88 expert annotators for reliability.

 We aim to accelerate progress in automated issue resolution and RL, bridging the gap toward AGI.
 Let's join the **Multi-SWE-RL community** to expand datasets, tools, and research collaboration!